Padfoots/Leads/README.md

 Once the Leads extension is installed, you can start saving bookmarks using either of the following methods:

 1. **Manual Bookmarking**:
-   -copy webpage link
+   - copy webpage link.
-   -click on the leads extension icon in the chrome toolbar.
+   - click on the leads extension icon in the chrome toolbar.
-   -copy the link address in the input section
+   - copy the link address in the input section
    - Click **Save input** to store the bookmark.

 3. **Automatic Bookmarking**: